Orillusion/orillusion-web/docs/guide/getting_start/script.md

 ```ts
 obj.addComponent(RotateScript);
 ```
-The main loop of engine will run `update` callback automatically to complete the animation effect.
+The main loop of engine will run `onUpdate` callback automatically to complete the animation effect.
 For more usage of custom components, please refer to [Custom Components](/guide/core/component) page.